Roy Oxlade: Career

+In 1968, Oxlade was appointed as Head of Art at Sittingbourne College of Education.
+Accordingly, him and Wylie moved to Newnham, Kent.

+Posthumous exhibitions

 Roy Oxlade: Work from the 80s & 90s (2018), the first solo exhibition of Oxlade's work since his death, received critical acclaim and coverage in numerous publications including Frieze, ArtLyst and Mousse.

-In 2019, it was announced that Oxlade would be the subject of the inaugural exhibition at Hastings Contemporary, Hastings, United Kingdom.
+In 2019, it was announced that Oxlade would be the subject of the inaugural exhibition at Hastings Contemporary.